 Make yourself known

 You’ll soon build up a map of the team in your head, who does what and where to go for help.
 They’ll remember you too.
-For example, if front-end help is needed on another project your name will already be in their head.
+If front-end help is needed on another project, for example, your name will already be in their head.
 The best networking isn’t business cards and elevator pitches – it’s making friends on the inside.

 Adapt to their way of working

-If you’re a freelancer there’s a good chance you “like things done a certain way”.
+If you’ve been freelancing for a while there’s a good chance you “like things done a certain way”.
 What you need to remember is, so do they.
-If you’ve got some great ideas you think could help a lot, by all means share them – that’s why they hired you after all – but don’t try and replace their operations on day one because yours makes more sense to you.
+If you’ve got some great ideas you think could help a lot, by all means share them – that’s why they hired you.
+But don’t try and replace their operations on day one because yours makes more sense to you.

 Don’t be afraid to ask questions